stef42530/codex-first-experiments/README.md

 # codex-first-experiments
-my first experiments with openAI codex (mainly javascript) I use JavaScript infrequently, so I try this tool maybe it would be good to exercise it with some simple JavaScript use cases.
+my first experiments with openAI codex (mainly javascript)

+I use JavaScript infrequently, so I try this tool and maybe it would be good to exercise it with some simple JavaScript use cases.